-The famed Hollywood Sign, which is celebrating its 90th anniversary this year, is not only the remains of a past development project, but is now a symbol of Los Angeles that has reached iconic status.
+The famed Hollywood Sign is not only the remains of a past development project, but is now a symbol of Los Angeles that has reached iconic status.
 People from all over the globe envision the 45-foot-tall, 350-foot-long sign when they think of the city.
 The Hollywood Sign Trust, a non-profit organization, is dedicated to the preservation of the sign, and in celebration of its recent anniversary, has restored the sign to immaculate condition.

 The beloved landmark's fate has often been in question due to vandalism and neglect.
 Originally read as "HOLLYWOODLAND," it was supposed to be taken down once all surrounding property (now known as Beachwood Canyon) had been sold, but a caretaker was enlisted to maintain the sign.
 Evolving into "HOLLYWOOD" in 1949 to represent the city instead of the development project, the sign became so dilapidated it actually lost portions of letters.
 A renewed reverence saw prominent Angelenos such as Alice Cooper, Hugh Hefner, Gene Autry, Andy Williams and Warner Bros.
 Records donate whole letters to create a more permanent structure.

-For a true "only-in-LA" view of the Hollywood Sign, it's hard to beat the one on horseback during a guided trail ride from Sunset Ranch Hollywood, the only horse ranch in greater Los Angeles.
+If you enjoy horse-back riding, you will relish the experience of a guided trail ride from Sunset Ranch Hollywood, the only horse ranch in greater Los Angeles.
 Centrally located in the beautiful Hollywood Hills, with the sign above and Griffith Park nearby, Sunset Ranch offers a variety of services and activities, from guided trail rides, boarding, and lessons to its famous Sunset Dinner Rides.
-In the 1920′s, the film industry came to Los Angeles to take advantage of the sunny weather and scenic locations, especially for Westerns.
-Like the Hollywood Sign itself, a piece of that Hollywood history is still standing and can be found at Sunset Ranch.
+In the 1920s, the film industry came to Los Angeles to take advantage of the sunny weather and scenic locations, especially for Westerns.
+A piece of that Hollywood history can still be found at Sunset Ranch.

 While the hiking route will be the most physically rewarding way to view the sign, an air tour will undoubtedly prove to be the most extravagant - not to mention the most stylish.
-Take the Celebrity Helicopter tour, which will include a complete survey of Hollywood, or Star Helicopters, which will allow you to view the sign in both its complete "Star VIP" tour or the shortened "Hollywood and More" tour for those who don't want to commit to the entire city.
+Group 3 Aviation offers a 30-minute "Hooray for Hollywood Tour," or a 45-minute flight that combines Hollywood and the beach.
+You can also "Fly & Dine," a tour that starts with dinner at the 94th Aero Squadron restaurant in Van Nuys.
+You can also fly with Star Helicopters, which will allow you to view the sign in both its "Star VIP" tour or the shortened "Hollywood and More" tour for those who don't want to commit to the entire city.
 And for those who want to celebrate a special occasion while getting up close, Orbic Air has you covered, with specially themed packages for upcoming holidays.